-- Over the time period covered by the eight ABA studies (2005-2019), the inclusion of exclusivity of remedies (EOR) provisions has become commonplace: included within 76% to 95% of the reported agreements. - "Fraud" is a common carve-out to EOR provisions, generally present in over 80% of the reviewed agreements.
+- Over the time period covered by the nine ABA studies (2005-2021), the inclusion of exclusivity of remedies (EOR) provisions has become commonplace: included within 76% to 97% of the reported agreements. - "Fraud" is a common carve-out to EOR provisions, now present in over 90% of the reviewed agreements.
 In deals including fraud carve-outs, there is a steady trend to define fraud with some specificity.
-Commonly used definitions for fraud are "actual fraud," "intentional fraud," "actual knowledge of breach when made," "express intention to deceive," and "common law fraud." - Other common carve-outs from EOR provisions are for "intentional misrepresentations," increasing to 43% in the 2017 study before dipping to 20% in the 2019 study, and "equitable remedies," present in 86% of the agreements reviewed in the 2019 study, jumping from 56% in 2011.
-Exclusions for "breaches of covenants" have been present in a relatively small percentage of the agreements reviewed and seemingly on the decline (down from 18% in 2005 to 9% in 2019).
+Commonly used definitions for fraud are "actual fraud," "intentional fraud," "actual knowledge of breach when made," "express intention to deceive," and "common law fraud." - Other carve-outs from EOR provisions are for "intentional misrepresentations," seen in 43% of deals in the 2017 study before dipping to 20% in the 2019 study and further to 16% in the current 2021 study, and "equitable remedies," which were present in 91% of the agreements reviewed in the 2021 study.
+Exclusions for "breaches of covenants" have been present in a relatively small percentage of the agreements reviewed and seemingly on the decline (down from 18% in 2005 to 9% in 2019 to 1% in 2021).